googlecodelabs/migrate-python2-appengine/README.md

         - *Example:* [GAE `taskqueue` to Cloud Tasks](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/appengine/standard/migration/taskqueue) (similar to Module 8)

-## Accessing legacy service in second generation
+## Accessing legacy services in second generation

-Legacy App Engine services created for the first generation platform (Python 2, Java 8, PHP 5, and Go 1.11 &amp; older) are available on a limited basis for second generation runtimes (Python 3, Java 11, PHP 7, and Go 1.12 &amp; newer) as part of an early-access program.
-There is no video or codelab available yet, however, the Module 1 Flask migration [Python 2 sample](/mod1-flask) is available in [Python 3](/mod1b-flask) if you have access.
+Some legacy App Engine first generation platform (Python 2, Java 8, PHP 5, and Go 1.11 &amp; older) services are available on a limited basis to second generation runtimes (Python 3, Java 11, PHP 7, and Go 1.12 &amp; newer) as part of an early-access program.
+There is no video or codelab available yet, however the Module 1 Flask migration [Python 2 sample](/mod1-flask) is available in [Python 3](/mod1b-flask) if you have access.
 (See its README to sign-up if interested.)

 ## References